 With large distributors, products tend to have an easier time appealing to people.
 Also, this product is not safe for kids, and as my rule goes, I assume that it isn't really all that safe for anybody.

 Stops Leg Cramps

-This is a product that I was recommended by the owner of a natural health store around my house.
+This is a product that was recommended to me by the owner of a natural health store near my home.
 He told me that it was one of their highest resellers and it works for lots of people, so I gave it a try.
 It was a home remedy that Amish people came up with, and the ingredients it contained were a bit different from what I was starting to get accustomed to.
 Just three: raw apple cider vinegar, juice from the ginger root, and liquidated, odorless garlic.I thought it was very interesting that this product also contained vinegar, and am now pretty certain that vinegar does indeed help somehow.